Economic Development

 Pacific Peoples in New Zealand

-In Aotearoa New Zealand, Pacific peoples make up 8.9% of the total population at a number of 442,632.
-While 56.7 of Pacific Peoples identify with one ethnicity, 43.3% identify having two or more ethnicities, reflecting a diverse multicultural Pacific community.
+In the 2023 census, Pacific peoples made up 8.9% of New Zealand’s total population, numbering 442,632.
+While 56.7% identify with one Pacific ethnicity, 43.3% identify with two or more ethnicities, reflecting the strong cultural and interwoven identity of Pacific communities in Aotearoa.

 As a community, Pacific peoples' contribution to society and the economy is also supported by the values of service, where 27,000 hours per week of organised volunteer work is invested for community and church organisations.